samarabbas/temporal-documentation-legacy/docs/08_running_temporal/01_server_configuration.md

 Note: CertPath and KeyPath are optional depending on server config, but both fields must be omitted to avoid using a client certificate

 ## log
+The `log` section is optional and contains the following possible values:

+- `stdout` - *bool* - true if the output needs to goto standard out
+- `level` - sets the logging level
+    - *Valid values* - debug, info, warn, error or fatal
+- `outputFile` - Log file to out put to

 ## clusterMetadata

 `clusterMetadata` contains all cluster definitions, including those which participate in cross DC.